Mara Abbott: Professional career

 Abbott turned professional in 2007 and joined the Webcor Builders team.
 In addition to a repeat of her college successes, she won one stage and the overall title in the Tour of the Gila and the 2007 National Cycling Championships women's road race championship, defeating former champions Kristin Armstrong and Amber Neben in a sprint to the finish.
 She also continued to swim for Whitman in the fall and graduated with a degree in economics from Whitman.

 Abbott joined the HTC-Columbia Women's Team in 2008 and began to excel in European races, winning a mountain stage in the Giro della Toscana.
-The next year, she won stage 3 and the King of the Mountains jersey in the Giro Donne, finishing second overall.
+The next year, she won stage 3 and the King of the Mountains jersey in the Giro d'Italia Femminile, finishing second overall.
 In 2010, Abbott joined the Peanut Butter & Co.
 TWENTY12 team and repeated her victories at the Tour of the Gila and the USA National Championship Women's Road Race.
 She won two more stages and the overall championship at the Giro Donne, which was the only women's Grand Tour event held in 2010.
 That same month, she won one stage and the overall title at the Cascade Cycling Classic.
 She also won one stage and finished second in the Tour de l'Aude Cycliste Féminin.

 For 2011, Abbott moved to the Diadora-Pasta Zara-Manhattan team.
 She won one stage and finished second overall in the Tour of the Gila, behind 1996 Canadian Olympic medalist Clara Hughes.

 In 2013, Abbott won her second Giro Rosa.
 Later that season it was announced that she would join the new UnitedHealthcare Women’s Team in 2014.